This story may be republished or used in derivative works under the Creative Commons CC BY-NC 4.0 DEED license. Attribution is required.

 While Uber and Lyft have helped reduce alcohol-related traffic fatalities by 6.1%, drunk driving remains a major issue during both holidays.

-33.57% of fatalities during Christmas and NYE are alcohol-related.
+More than 31% of fatalities during Christmas and NYE are alcohol-related.

 Related: Compare the best trucking insurance and hot shot insurance companies

-While 2005 to 2009 saw a steady decline in fatalities followed by a relatively flat decade, 2021 was the worst year on record since 2005.
+While 2005 to 2009 saw a steady decline in fatalities followed by a relatively flat decade, 2022 was the worst year on record since 2005.

 While it’s not surprising that metro areas with large populations also have the most driving fatalities during the holidays, 3 of the top 10 most dangerous roads in the country are in counties with fewer than a million residents.

-From 2001 to 2021, the following roadways had the most fatalities during the Christmas and NYE holidays:
+From 2003 to 2022, the following roadways had the most fatalities during the Christmas and NYE holidays:

 Related: Improve your cashflow with freight factoring for trucking

 Fatal accident statistics were sourced from the National Highway Traffic Safety Administration (NHTSA) and population data from the US Census Bureau.
 The Christmas to New Year’s Eve holiday period was defined as December 24th through January 1st.
-Unless otherwise noted, all fatality statistics are the sum of total fatalities from 2001 to 2021 (the most recent data available).
+Unless otherwise noted, all fatality statistics are the sum of total fatalities from 2003 to 2022 (the most recent data available).